Early morning jog at Violettes Lock by Paul Graunke

 At the end of TowpathGO!, John completed his section-hike of the entire length of the C&O Canal from Cumberland to Georgetown.
 He raised $1,375 for the Trust and continues to match gifts that he receives!

-Thank you so much to all of our TowpathGO! fundraisers: Phoebe Barreto, Lisa Belliveau, Jo Belyea-Doerrnan, Justin Cole, Lauren Goebel, Lorna Hainesworth, Susan Jenson, John Kehne, Jacob Matz, John Moyer, Ron Piervincenzi, John Mark Power, Katie Rapp, Stephanie Schwinn, Gary Thompson, and Greg Wilson!
+Thank you so much to all of our TowpathGO! fundraisers: Phoebe Barreto, Lisa Belliveau, Jo Belyea-Doerrnan, Justin Cole, Lauren Goebel, Lorna Hainesworth, Susan Jenson, John Kehne, Jacob Matz, John Moyer, Matthew Nau, Ron Piervincenzi, John Mark Power, Katie Rapp, Stephanie Schwinn, Gary Thompson, Greg Wilson, and Ned White!

-Thank you also to all of our TowpathGO! sponsors: Hollywood Casino at Charles Town Races, Bavarian Inn, and REI.
+Thank you also to our TowpathGO! sponsors: Hollywood Casino at Charles Town Races, Bavarian Inn, and REI.

 We hope to see you all on the trails!